 The bottom line is that good fantasy romance scenes should be well-thought-out, well-described, utilising all of the 5 senses, and written in a sequential way.

 Although fantasy romance plot ideas generally follow a route that ends in the union of the protagonists.
-You could also refer to this as the ‘meant to be’ plot line.
+You could also refer to this as the ‘meant to be’ plotline.
 Whatever happens in the story it’s expected that they’ll end up in each other’s arms.

 To achieve this, it’s therefore important that everything mentioned is linked together in a compelling and believable way.
 And when our heroes overcome the odds in a bid to secure their love, the reader grows in belief and hope that they’ll succeed.

-How can we achieve this on our fantasy romance books?
+How can we achieve this in our fantasy romance books?
 Let’s consider the physical build up between the couple.
 Do they kiss, or does something prevent them?
 And does that moment continue to elude them?